After 22 years as a professional (internal employee, external consultant, everything in between), I have a developed a theory: LESS IS MORE.

 If you still think you favor complexity over simplicity, please consider your collaborators and reports – I’m pretty sure they do not.

-Make Simple Rules
+How To Make Simple Rules

 So how can you reduce complexity and promote simplicity around you?